Stratosss/BookLibrary/README.md

 # BookLibrary
 ## Overview
 This project concerns a personal library website.
-The user can search for and store the books they have read from the latest book they have read to the oldest.
+The user can search for and store the books they have read from the latest book, they have read, to the oldest.
+The books are saved in a postgreSQL database.
 The "library shelf" consists of an image of each book cover, along with their title, author's name, year of publication and a review they write upon book submission.
 The user can edit their review whenever they like, and they can also delete any entry they want to.
+The website counts the number of books the user has read so far.
+There's an additional button to jump to the top of the page.
 ### Prerequisites
 - Go to the directory where that folder lives in and install the necessary packages by typing the following commands in terminal:
   - npm init -y